Museums & Historic Sites

 Learn more about Pratt, the man who helped shape Greene County, and the rocks that tell his story at The Zadock Pratt Museum on Main Street in Prattsville.

 Musical Traditions in the Catskills

 The Catskills are home to musical traditions that celebrate the songs of cultures from around the world.
-Explore the history of pianos with Steven E. Greenstein's collection of rare, vintage instruments, some of which date back to Mozart's days as a composer, at the Doctorow Center for the Arts in Hunter.
+Explore the history of pianos with Steven E. Greenstein's collection of rare, vintage instruments, some of which date back to Mozart's days as a composer, at the Doctorow Center for the Arts in Hunter, NY.

-From Hudson River history to cultural attractions with a global relevance, the Catskills' museums offer diversity and discovery.
+From Hudson River history to cultural attractions with a global relevance, museums in the Catskills offer diversity and discovery.